 Considerations for speeding up your website:

 - What kind of hosting service are you using to serve up your website pages?
-Due to the proliferation of start-ups and personal websites there are an unlimited number of hosting companies offering cheap solutions, often on over-loaded shared platforms.
+Due to the proliferation of start-ups and personal websites, there is an unlimited number of hosting companies offering cheap solutions, often on over-loaded shared platforms.
 Quality is often an afterthought in the push to reduce hosting costs and a side-effect can often be slow loading web pages.

 - Poorly written code is another major factor in reducing speed.
 If, for example, your online shop is making multiple requests to your product database when one request should be enough, it will need more time to process each transaction leaving your customers waiting.